Accommodation, Travel, and Conference Expense Policies

 Conference Reimbursement Expense Claims

-• Residents receive $400 for each full year of residency (PGY1 - $400; PGY2 - $400; PGY3 - $400 [exception for PGY3 EM residents; please contact Elaine Lees for EM program policies]).
+• Residents receive $400 for each full year of residency (PGY1 - $400; PGY2 - $400; PGY3 - $400 [exception for PGY3 EM residents; please contact Susan Pierson for EM program policies]).
 Conferences will be reimbursed for registration costs only and not travel, accommodation, nor subscription fees.
 Online courses will be reimbursed with proof of completion before the end of residency.
 Funds can be carried forward if not used during any of your years.
-Please be sure to submit your original confirmation registration form showing that the conference has been paid in full with date and city of conference.
+Please be sure to submit your original confirmation registration form showing that the conference has been paid in full with date and city of conference and certificate of attendance.
 For electronic receipts, please forward the electronic receipt paid in full with name of conference, date and city of conference.

 • Conference expense claims can be made following the date of the conference only.
-Western will not process any reimbursement until the conference date has passed.
+We will not process any reimbursement until the conference date has passed.

 • Conferences after graduation date will not be reimbursed.